Effects of pornography on young people: Research

 A 2019 review found that LGBTQ teenagers consume pornography much more often than heterosexual teenagers, but the LGBTQ teenagers are not more negatively impacted by it than heterosexual teenagers.

+Brown and Wisco's (2019) systematic review reached similar conclusions to Peter and Valkenburg: causality cannot get established.
+Brown and Wisco blamed the lack of empirical studies for being unable to draw definitive conclusions.
+Brown and Wisco concluded that "The literature suggests that the adolescent brain may indeed be more sensitive to sexually explicit material, but due to a lack of empirical studies this question cannot be answered definitively."
+This essentially confirms the thesis from Not in Front of the Children: harmful to minors (2001) is an often heard claim which completely lacks evidence.
+There are considerable ethical problems with performing such research.
+Since those problems are a huge obstacle, it is likely that such research will not be allowed, thus possibly it could never be known.
+Rory Reid (UCLA) declared "Universities don't want their name on the front page of a newspaper for an unethical study exposing minors to porn."

 The PhD thesis (2020) of Marleen J.E.
 Katayama-Klaassen, at the University of Amsterdam, found a low correlation between views upon sexuality and pornography consumption, and could not show causality.

 A 2020 systematic review of reviews examining pornography use and sexting identified some evidence of associations between pornography use and sexting, as well as links to sexual attitudes and behaviors.
 However, the evidence was often inconsistent and derived primarily from cross-sectional observational studies, meaning no causal relationships could be established.

 For example, when a 15-year-old youth who has not had a conversation about sex with one's parents and gets sent to a therapist because the youth was caught looking at pornography by the parent/s can cause unnecessary psychological distress to the youth.